benjaminion/upgrading-ethereum-book/src/book.md

 The basic information necessary to either add a validator to the registry, or to top up an existing validator's stake.

 `pubkey` is the unique public key of the validator.
 If it is already present in the registry (the list of validators in beacon state) then `amount` is added to its balance.
-Otherwise a new [`Validator`](#validator) entry is appended to the list and credited with `amount`.
+Otherwise, a new [`Validator`](#validator) entry is appended to the list and credited with `amount`.

 See the [`Validator`](#validator) container for more on `withdrawal_credentials`.